 Fall Design Ideas for Succulents

-- Succulent-topped pumpkins: Gather your pumpkins and small succulents (mostly 2” – 4” sizes and tiny clippings, but depending upon the size of your pumpkin, you may use larger plants).
-There are lots of how-to videos online, but the idea is to hot glue succulent clippings onto a bed of moss on the top of your pumpkins — the succulents root into the moss and need very little (if any) water or care.
+Gather your pumpkins and small succulents (mostly 2” – 4” sizes and tiny clippings, but depending upon the size of your pumpkin, you may use larger plants).
+There are many how-to videos online, but the idea is to hot glue succulent clippings onto a bed of moss on the top of your pumpkins — the succulents root into the moss and need very little (if any) water or care.

-- Succulent wreaths: Grab a wire wreath form, stuff it with moss, and insert succulent clippings with hot glue.
-These wreaths last forever with just a little misting every now and again.
+Grab a wire wreath form, stuff it with moss, and insert succulent clippings with hot glue.
+These wreaths last forever with just a little misting every once in a while.

-- Succulent terrariums: Succulents are beautiful additions to terrariums provided it’s an open environment with no lid, as these plants need adequate air circulation.
-If you’re simply putting together a temporary feature for a table centerpiece, however, closed terrariums are fine.
-Add succulents, moss, driftwood and other decorative elements to create a cozy woodland theme.
+Succulents are beautiful additions to terrariums provided it’s an open environment with no lid, as these plants need adequate air circulation.
+If you’re putting together a temporary feature for a table centerpiece, however, closed terrariums are fine.
+Add succulents, moss, driftwood, and other decorative elements to create a cozy woodland theme.